 Clemson University also decided to end its tradition of releasing up to 10,000 balloons during football games.
 One Rhode Island town, New Shoreham, took it a step further and banned the sale, use and distribution of balloons.

 "Balloons pose a risk and nuisance to the environment, particularly to wildlife and marine animals.
-Anyone who walks the beach or spends time on the water has seen that balloons have become common in the local marine ecosystem," according to a statement on the town's website announcing the ban.
+Anyone who walks the beach or spends time on the water has seen that balloons have become common in the local marine ecosystem," according to a statement on the town's website.

 Kenneth Lacoste, first warden of the town council, told CNN, "We are very concerned about the environment.
 There's a lot of information out there of damages that balloons do to the wildlife."

 Pinwheels can be just as colorful as balloons, but can be used over and over again.
-(Photo: Otota DANA/flickr)
+(Photo: Otota DANA [CC BY 2.0]/Flickr)